 Bass like to be on, near or around cover at all times, if available.
 Yes, Bass do use cover to ambush prey, but its main use is for protection from danger.
 They learned at a very young age they must "Hide to Survive".
 It's simply a matter of instinct.
 Bass that travel in schools and chase open water pelagic baitfish tend to suspend in open water more and use the school as their cover.

 Although we can determine the placement of Bass under changing weather conditions, we must keep in mind that they need time to adjust to the change in pressure.
-They are not as eager to strike under heavy frontal conditions because the survival factor becomes greater than their need for immediate food.
-Don’t get me wrong, they will feed, but their strike zone has shrunken making them more difficult to catch.
+They are not as eager to strike under heavy post-frontal conditions because the survival factor becomes greater than their need for immediate food.
+Especially since approaching fronts trigger the feeding response in Bass and they tend to gorge themselves prior at the arrival of a front.
+Don't get me wrong, they will feed, but their strike zone has shrunken making them more difficult to catch.
 This should govern our approach and tactics.
 Fish tighter to cover!

 Why is speed important?
-Fishing fast leaves a Bass with less time to examine, interpret and decide whether or not to strike at a lure.
+Fishing fast leaves a Bass with less time to examine, interpret, and decide whether or not to strike at a lure.
 Most strikes do not occur because the Bass is feeding, but because they are reacting to something that is dropped in front of their face and then quickly taken away.
 They just hit the bait out of reaction.
-If you throw a fast moving bait, in the snout of enough Bass, one will eventually hit it.
-Remember, in a tournament day, you only need five good bites to win!
+If you throw a fast-moving bait, in the snout of enough Bass, one will eventually hit it.
+Remember, on a tournament day, you only need five good bites to win!